mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 RoQ uses flow identifiers to multiplex different RTP streams on a single QUIC connection.
 A flow identifier is a QUIC variable-length integer as described in {{Section 16 of !RFC9000}}.
-Each flow identifier is associated with a stream of RTP or RTCP packets.
+Each flow identifier is associated with a stream of RTP packets.

 In a QUIC connection using the ALPN token defined in {{alpn}}, every DATAGRAM and every QUIC stream MUST start with a flow identifier.
 A peer MUST NOT send any data in a DATAGRAM or STREAM frame that is not associated with the flow